chesko256/Arissa/readmes/arissa_TWR_readme.txt

 I don't know.
 Why don't you try it, and let me know?
 There are too many things for me to test by myself.
 Please report incompatibilities.

 "Can Arissa die?"
-Yes.
-She is "Protected", which means that enemies cannot kill her, but you can (for whatever reason, it's your game).
-You won't be able to kill her during a certain portion of her main quest.
+Only during a specific portion of her recruitment quest, if you select a certain aggressive option.
+Otherwise, she cannot die.

 "Why won't Arissa do what I tell her to do?!"
 Because her Regard is too low for what you're asking her to do.
 See "Regard", above.